 Intact Forest Landscapes (IFL)

 An Intact Forest Landscape (IFL) is an unbroken expanse of natural ecosystems within the zone of current forest extent, showing no signs of significant human activity and large enough that all native biodiversity, including viable populations of wide-ranging species, could be maintained.
-Although all IFLs are within the forest zone, some may contain extensive naturally tree-less areas, including grasslands, wetlands, lakes, alpine areas, and ice.1,2 This definition builds on the definition of Frontier Forest, the remaining large, ecologically intact natural forest ecosystems that were identified through an assessment carried out by the World Resources Institute (WRI) in 1997.3 The Frontier Forest’s definition captured several fundamental ecological characteristics of forest ecosystems: stability, biodiversity, and resistance to natural disturbances.
-The IFL definition was developed for two additional important objectives.4 First, to formalise a replicable procedure for analysis of disturbance and fragmentation in forest landscapes at a regionally and nationally relevant scale.
-Second, to produce a globally consistent map of remaining intact areas that is suitable for underpinning the targeting of conservation work at these levels.
+Although all IFLs are within the forest zone, some may contain extensive naturally tree-less areas, including grasslands, wetlands, lakes, alpine areas, and ice.
+1 This definition builds on the definition of Frontier Forests which are the remaining large, ecologically intact natural forest ecosystems, as identified through an assessment carried out by the World Resources Institute (WRI) in 1997.
+2 As with Frontier Forests, the definition of IFLs captures several fundamental ecological characteristics of forest ecosystems: stability, biodiversity, and resistance to natural disturbances.
+The IFL definition was developed for two additional important objectives: 3

 Year of creation

-IFL areas are located by criteria that are globally applicable and easily replicable, allowing for repeated assessments over time as well as verification by independent assessments.
-These criteria are separated into two groups, which are applied in sequence.1
+IFL areas are identified by criteria that are globally applicable and easily replicable, allowing for repeated assessments over time as well as verification by independent assessments.
+These criteria are separated into two groups, which are applied in sequence.
+3

 - Settlements (including a buffer zone of 1 km);